wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ## List Dashboard Variables

 A *list dashboard variable* maps a variable label to a list of labels and values.
-They allow expert users to set a list of values to choose from.
+They allow users to set a list of values to choose from.
 For example, let's assume that sources located in Availability Zone 1 are production and Availability Zone 2 are development.
 Instead of requiring a user to change the text from `tag=az-1` to `tag=az-2`, you can set the labels to **Production** and **Development**.
 This allows users to view the data they are interested in without having to know the underlying information, such as source or metric names.

 To create a list dashboard variable:
 1. Enter a variable name (case sensitive) and a label.
 We suggest keeping the variable name short.